MSSE-research-projects/gamification-platform/README.md

 7. Django Migration

-    After each time you make changes on the models, migrate the database run : `python manage.py makemigration` (make migration) `python manage.py migrate` (migrate the database to the new changes)
+    After each time you make changes on the models, migrate the database run : `python manage.py makemigrations` (make migration) `python manage.py migrate` (migrate the database to the new changes)

 # How to Run